Robert Doyle: Occupy Melbourne Street protests inquiry

 Doyle was criticised for sending in riot police to evict protesters who had gathered in Melbourne's City Square and had failed to comply with an eviction notice he had ordered to be issued to them, stating on ABC radio they were "a self-righteous, narcissistic, self-indulgent rabble (that) tried to capture the city."
 This action resulted in a range of injuries to protesters.
 Reports on the number of injuries vary, and while Occupy Melbourne reported "43 documented cases of police brutality" in press releases, the official report from newspapers is just one protester who was sent to hospital after being trampled on by a police horse.

-Calls for a public enquiry were turned down by the Lord Mayor who was firm that neither he or Victoria Police acted inappropriately.
+Doyle turned down calls for a public enquiry: he was firm that neither he or Victoria Police acted inappropriately.
 This led to Occupy Melbourne protesters pressing legal charges against Melbourne City Council for breaching federal law which prohibits the interference of a political protest.
 Occupy Melbourne protesters then bombarded Robert Doyle with requests for an inquiry online during his 2012 election campaign, to which the Lord Mayor then closed his Facebook and Twitter accounts due to "abuse and harassment".
 He later re-launched his online election campaign.

 Sexual harassment accusations

 On 15 December 2017, City of Melbourne councillor Tessa Sullivan, who was elected on the same ticket as Doyle, resigned from the council and lodged a complaint against Doyle with City of Melbourne chief executive, Ben Rimmer.
 In her complaint, Sullivan alleged that Doyle had sexually harassed and indecently assaulted her.
 On 17 December, Doyle released a statement on Twitter, which said he had not been informed of the details of the allegations.
 He announced he would take a month's leave while an investigation was carried out, stressing that his standing aside "must not be interpreted as any concession or admission".

 On 4 February 2018, Doyle resigned as Lord Mayor of Melbourne, following reports the previous month that two other women had made separate accusations of sexual misconduct.
 The third complainant alleged that Doyle had "touched her repeatedly under the table on her upper thigh and made offensive remarks to her at a medical awards ceremony held by Melbourne Health in June 2016".
 Doyle was reported to have "vigorously denied all allegations".

 In March 2021, an independent investigation commissioned by the Department of Health and conducted by Charles Scerri concluded that Doyle had committed "serious misconduct of a sexual nature".
 Doyle refused to participate in the investigation on the grounds of ill health.
-However, in May 2021 he made a public apology in an interview with Neil Mitchell on 3AW.
+However, in May 2021 he made a public apology in an interview with Neil Mitchell on 3AW, saying:

+People have been caused hurt, they have been caused anguish, they have been caused pain, they have been caused offence by me, and I am now able to say I'm very sorry.

+Journalist Jean Edwards says that Doyle told Mitchell his behaviour had been driven by 'arrogance, self-importance and an inability to see how his conduct affected other people.'